Opening and closing sequences of The Prisoner: The music

 Ron Grainer's theme was chosen after two other composers, Robert Farnon and Wilfred Josephs, created themes that were rejected by series executive producer Patrick McGoohan.
 Farnon's theme was rejected for being a virtual copy from the film The Big Country (1958).
-Josephs' discordant theme got as far as being applied to early edits of "Arrival" and "The Chimes of Big Ben", and can be heard on the recovered early edits of the two episodes that have subsequently been released to DVD.
+Josephs' discordant theme got as far as being applied to early edits of "Arrival" and "The Chimes of Big Ben", and can be heard on the recovered early edits of these two episodes that have subsequently been released to DVD.
 (Prior to this, Josephs' melody was used as incidental music on the broadcast versions of "Arrival".)
 Farnon's theme remained unheard until it was unearthed for Don't Knock Yourself Out, a DVD featurette created for the 2007 DVD reissue of The Prisoner in the UK; the featurette was also included in the 2009 A&E Home Video DVD and Blu-ray release in North America.
-Before he would finally use Grainer's theme, McGoohan required Grainer to rescore it in a faster tempo and place emphasis on the timpani.
+Before he would finally use Grainer's theme, McGoohan required Grainer to rescore it in a faster tempo and emphasise the timpani.